unraid/docs/docs/unraid-os/manual/storage-management.md

 - You must replace a failed disk with a disk that is as big or bigger than the original and not bigger than the smallest parity disk.
 - If the replacement disk has been used before then remove any existing partitions.
-It theory this should not be necessary but is has been known to sometimes cause problems so it is better to play safe.
+In theory this should not be necessary but is has been known to sometimes cause problems so it is better to play safe.
 - The rebuild process can never be used to change the format of a